-While working on a recent project, I was asked to step in to a branded Facebook community that already had a very active following.
+While working on a recent project, I was asked to manage a branded Facebook community that already had a very active following.
 Problem was, the brand presence up to that point was minimal and the community resembled something from William Golding’s Lord of the Flies.
-Due to the lack of an official brand voice, a group of extremely engaged advocates rose to power.
+Lacking an official brand voice, a group of extremely engaged advocates rose to power.

-As the social world advances, consumers are turning more to location-base social networks to showcase their favorite places and redeem deals for checking-in.
+As the social world advances, consumers are turning more to location-based social networks to showcase their favorite places and redeem deals for checking-in.
 There have been discussions among Facebook Developers the past few weeks regarding the new features being released for Places and Pages that began rolling out on July 13th.
 These features are designed to help brands establish a more localized presence on Facebook, while also making the experience more useful to the Facebook community.
 However, there are limitations in not providing a custom experience for consumers.
 These new features will be rolled out to pages automatically and follow the previous set-up of parent-child relationships.